Teachers get a special discount at some Disney hotels this summer

 Disney Springs Area Hotels guests receive a coupon booklet with special discounts at the Disney Springs shopping and entertainment complex.
 They are also allowed to book tee times at Disney golf courses up to 90 days in advance.

-The offer is available between May 15 and August 15 and applies to travel dates from May 29 – September 4, 2023.
+The offer is available between May 15 and August 15 and applies to travel dates from May 29 to Sept.
+4, 2023.
 Teachers and school support staff are required to show proof of employment at check-in to redeem the discount.

 Teachers can get a discounted rate at the following hotels: